Using respite care

 Tip: Sometimes, a person with dementia may have difficulty adjusting to a new environment.
 Regular stays can allow the overall adjustment to become easier.

-Learn more: In-Home Care, Adult Day Centers, Residential Care Facilities
+Learn more: In-Home Care, Adult Day Centers, Long-term Care Communities

 It's normal to be apprehensive about trying something new.
 Common concerns caregivers have about using respite care include: